-Amazon organizational culture integrates the following three key elements:
+Generally, Amazon organizational culture integrates the following five key elements:

 1. Constant reinvention and optimization of organizational culture.
 Amazon founder and CEO Jeff Bezos “emphasizes the importance of constantly assessing and adjusting Amazon’s culture so it never loses the agility, nimbleness, and hunger for experimentation”.
 Accordingly, Bezos constantly opposes “one-size-fits-all” culture of decision making.
 Moreover, Bezos uses “two pizza rule” for meetings, where the numbers of participants in a meeting are limited to a group that can be all fed with two pizzas.

 2. Customer-centricity.
 Amazon positions itself as one of the most customer-centric companies in the world.
 Amazon vision statement is “to be Earth’s most customer-centric company, where customers can find and discover anything they might want to buy online.”
 High level of customer-centricity is one of the cornerstones of Amazon corporate culture with direct implications to a wide range of organizational processes and procedures.

 Mullaney, T. (2017) “5 key business lessons from Amazon’s Jeff Bezos” CNBC, Available at: http://www.cnbc.com/2016/05/13/5-key-business-lessons-from-amazons-jeff-bezos.html